Willis0826/ecs-flask-openresty/README.md

 ![key paris](assets/img/key-paris.png?raw=true)
 4. IAM User with programmatic access
 ![iam](assets/img/iam.png?raw=true)
+(This is for demo propuse, restrict your CI/CD user permission is recommanded)

 There are resources needed to be manually create after ran CI/CD.
 1. DNS domain `willischou.com` and setup DNS Server to created Route53